 Kaitlyn joined the practice in 2015 after working on a local dairy farm.
 She quickly fell into the role of being a nurse so invested time in completing her TAFE qualifications to become a certified veterinary nurse.
 Kaitlyn keeps busy in her spare time with cross fit competitions and horse riding.
 In 2020 Kaitlyn will only be with us part time as she commences her university degree in exercise science.

-Kaylee joined the team in early 2017, replacing another nurse who left to go on maternity leave.
-While working full time, Kaylee has been studying to complete her Veterinary Technician degree through Charles Sturt University.
+Kaylee joined the team in early 2017 and was busy working full-time whilst also studying to complete her Vet Tech degree from CSU.
 In July 2019, Kaylee had a beautiful little girl of her own.
-She is looking to re-join the team in a part time capacity in early 2020.
+She rejoined the team in a part-time capacity in 2020 and in 2022, added a son to her growing family.

 We were fortunate to have Janette join our team in mid 2020.
 She brings with her over 20 years of experience in veterinary nursing, having worked in a number of busy Sydney veterinary hospitals before moving to another practice on the South Coast approximately 11 years ago.
-In her spare time, Janette can be found with her husband and 3 dogs at the beach or sweating in an F45 fitness class.
+In her spare time, Janette can be found with her three dogs at the beach, sweating at the gym, or running in a local Park Run.

 BAY AND BASIN NURSES

 Katrina is also a nurse at the Bay and Basin Animal Hospital.
 She began with the practice in mid 2018, leaving a retail position to come and work with animals.
-Katrina is no stranger to animals though, having a Border Collie and horses at home.
-During her spare time and weekends, Katrina enters obedience and agility competitions with her dog and does camp drafting with her horses.
+Katrina is no stranger to animals though, having dogs and horses at home, and with them, entering various competitions.
+In mid 2020, Katrina had a baby girl, and will be returning to work in part-time capacity in mid 2021.